zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 - Stored history info is a list.
 - This list contains items of type :class:`HistoryEntry`
 - Each such entry contains the following:

-  - call number: sequentially number of call to the cost function
+  - call number: sequential number of call to the cost function
   - params: parameters with which the cost function was called
   - value: current value of the cost function